gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 At $$\mu = M_Z = 91.2$$ GeV: $$\alpha_s \approx 0.118$$
 At $$\mu = 1$$ GeV: $$\alpha_s \approx 0.5$$

-The same coupling — running with scale.
+The same coupling, running with scale.

 ---